Testing of quantum nonlocal correlations under constrained free will and imperfect detectors: The Tilted Bell inequality

 \subsection{Comparison of one-sided and two-sided measurement dependence to ensure quantum representation}

 Let Alice and Bob have free will in choosing the measurement settings, then the maximum violation of $I_{\alpha}^{\beta}$ obtained by quantum nonlocal behaviors is given by~\cite{acin2012randomness}

-As direct consequences of Proposition~\ref{thm:tilt-bound}, we have following corollaries. \begin{corollary} When $M_1$ = $M_2$ = $M$, the quantum nonlocal behaviors that maximally violate Eq.~\eqref{TBI} with the amount of violation given by Eq.~\eqref{check}, remains nonlocal for
+As direct consequences of Proposition~\ref{thm:tilt-bound}, we have following corollaries. \begin{corollary} When $M_1$ = $M_2$ = $M$, the quantum nonlocal behaviors that maximally violate Eq.~\eqref{TBI} with the amount of violation given by the RHS of Eq.~\eqref{check}, remains nonlocal for